 Baked Potato 101

 But a recent project has been seriously enjoyable, and none of us are tired yet (and there are only 14 in this scenario, vs. 63 or so cookie doughs).
-I am writing an article about 14 ways to top a baked potato, and it’s just SO MUCH FUN.
+I have been working on a piece about 10 Ways to Top a Baked Potato, and it’s just SO MUCH FUN.
 I find myself staring into the fridge, humming a little, imagining surprising combos.
 I certainly found this to be a good reason to ingest copious amounts of sour cream.
 And the possibilities are titillating.

 So far the two biggest hits with the kids have been the Meatball Sub potato and the Taco Potato (not surprising), while I am planning to subsist at least partially on the Japanese Salad potato.

 But this did also get me thinking that I have never really mastered the art of the perfect, simple baked potato: that ratio of oven temperature to timing, which results in a perfect baked potato, complete with chewy skin, cooked through interior that is ready to be fluffed and fluffed with a fork, and then meet up with any number of glamorous fillings.
 Or just a big fat pat of butter and generous sprinkle of salt.
 A great Fork-in-the-Road dinner, and a good ways to use up leftovers, since everyone can top their potatoes as they see fit.